tfrengler/CFSelenium/README.md

 In general most of the Java interactions are abstracted away and you'll be doing all your calls to Coldfusion objects and code.
 Although most Java objects are wrapped I have made public methods that can get you the original Java object so that you'll still be able to access all the original Selenium functions directly.
 I have only wrapped the most commonly used (for my company anyway) Selenium methods and functions, which are then exposed via CF methods.

 The framework as I present it here it also completely stand-alone.
 This means I built no support in for reporters, testrunners, or any kind of known (or unknown) test harnesses or frameworks of any kind.
-You'd have to build that into it yourself.
+You'd have to build that kind of hook yourself.

+There's a copious amount of checking and error handling because that's one of my personal bugbears.
+Also the framework is liberal about using <cfthrow> when it hits conditions that are considered bad.

 <b>USAGE:</b>

-<u>Setting up</u>
+<b>Setting up</b>

 The WebdriverManager.cfc is the interface for creating the webdriver (which I call a browser) and optionally a service (which is not abstracted, it's a Java object).
 Creating a webdriver for Chrome for example would look like this:
 ```